Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Adding item to an array using push

-Push: adding item in the end.
-To add item to the end of an existing array we use the push method.
+Push: adding an item at the end.
+To add an item to the end of an existing array, we use the push method.

 ```js
 // syntax